ahmedelshamy4/QuranKarim-master/README.md

 <p align="center">
 ✨ Plugins and Concepts :

-    <p> This project is built using MVVM architecture pattern with Provider for state management </p>
+    .
+This project is built using MVVM architecture pattern with Provider for state management
     <p>Functional programming concept using dartz plugin for handling server errors and exceptions</p>
     <p>Dio package to call api</p>
     <p>Hive database to caching data on local storage</p>